Flagsmith/flagsmith-docs/docs/deployment/configuration/authentication.md

 For now, we'll leave **Idp metadata xml** empty.

+If you require the ability to initiate authentication requests from your IdP (IdP initiated), you'll need to check the box next to **Allow IdP-initiated (unsolicited) login**.

 Once you've completed these fields, hit the **Save** button to create the SAML configuration.

 Now, we need to grab the Flagsmith service provider metadata to configure the integration on your IDP.
 To do this, open